hazelcast/hazelcast-jet/site/docs/operations/configuration.md

 ### Configuration Loaders

 Alternatively, you can configure Jet to load its configuration from the classpath or working directory.
-By default it will search for `hazelcast-jet.yaml` and `hazelcast.yaml` files in the classpath and working directory, but you can control the name of the files using the relevant system properties, `hazelcast.jet.config` and `hazelcast.config`, respectively.
+By default, it will search for `hazelcast-jet.yaml` and `hazelcast.yaml` files in the classpath and working directory, but you can control the name of the files using the relevant system properties, `hazelcast.jet.config` and `hazelcast.config`, respectively.

-All configuration loaders takes an optional `properties` parameter.
+All configuration loaders take an optional `properties` parameter.
 In case of its absence `System.getProperties()` is used to resolve Jet configuration file (XML or YAML).